RichardMorris/SACDungeon/README.md

 5. Courtney-Jade Rowden
 6. Andrew Maclaren - The supreme coder
 7. Peter Newing - the puzzle solver
+8. Adam C - The dark souls of programmers

 * Step 5. *Commit and Push*